What is Algorithm - Definition, Types and Application

 Determine and Output Whether Number N is Even or Odd

 2. Algorithm Application for Computer Programming

 Draw a flowchart for computing factorial N (N!)

 Determine Whether the Student Passed the Exam or Not

-The examples above give a clear demonstration of the applicaitons of algorithms in math, computer programming and daily life.
+The examples above give a clear demonstration of the applications of algorithms in math, computer programming, and daily life.
 Creating a flowchart might be the best way to represent an algorithm.
-More examples please refer to the following links:
+For more examples, please refer to the following links:

 How to Create an Algorithm?